“Make your marketplace unit economics work,” says Fabrice Grinda

 FJLabs’ investment candidates also need to explain how they plan to grow their business through investment phases.
 According to Fabrice Grinda, this is a matter of business potential and fair deal terms for the investors—but also of great storytelling skills.

 – I look for metrics-driven teams that are passionate about their business, Grinda says.

 – Storytelling skills give you a huge competitive advantage.
 Great storytellers can keep their prices higher and attract more capital, better teams, and better PR.

-Grinda’s team also looks at factors like disintermediation risk, addressable market size, and market leader potential.
+Grinda’s team also looks at factors like the defensibility of the marketplace, addressable market size, and market leader potential.
 This is because, in the field of marketplaces, Grinda thinks it’s better to be number one in one city than number two in a nation.

 – Don’t boil the ocean.
 When you’re number one, you create wonderful viral dynamics.
 Delighting your customers and being the leader in your category and geography, whatever those are, is very valuable.